otdavies/UnityChromakey/README.md

 # UnityChromakey
-This repository holds examples and source code for a simple, yet powerful chromakeying solution.
+This repository holds examples and source code for a powerful chromakeying solution.
 This is designed to be used with virtual production.
+Usage is limited to a greenscreen, but can be extended to support bluescreen easily.

 ## Usage
 **This shader is designed for HDRP, but you can easily convert it to URP**